 Post By RelatedRelated Post

 Native Grasses are survivors having evolved and adapted to the arid grassland plains.
-Unlike turfgrasses, native grasses are open and natural in appearance, and require little maintenance.
-Native Grasses prefer full sun so grow best during the hot summer months.
+Unlike turfgrasses, native grasses are open and natural in appearance and require little maintenance.
+Native Grasses prefer full sun to grow best during the hot summer months.
 Native Grasses are especially suited to the Central Plains states but have been widely adapted across the United States and Canada.
 Check with your local Cooperative Extension Service (CSREES) to learn whether Native Grasses are suitable for your region.
 Descriptions of popular Native Grasses are below.